elephantscale/es-training-new/terraform/slides/Terraform-Testing.md

   1. A persistent, production-like environment called “test” is deployed which is left running
   2. Every time a change is made to the infrastructure, the end-to-end test does the following:
   - Applies the infrastructure change to the test environment
-  - Runs validations against the test environment (e.g., use Selenium to test your code from the end-user’s perspective) to make sure everything is working
+  - Runs validations against the test environment (e.g., use Selenium to test your code from the end-user's perspective) to make sure everything is working
 * More closely mimics how changes will be deployed in production
   * Also confirms the deployment process also works - for example, the change can be made with zero downtime
 ---